ABMM Contact Information

 - Development/evaluation of new test methods/techniques/instrumentation

-- Collaboration with clinical/basic research colleagues
+- Collaboration with medical and public health microbiology/basic research colleagues

 - Teaching (0-25%)